openjdk/guide/src/index.md

    At least one reviewer should be knowledgeable in the area being changed.
 Some areas (e.g. client and hotspot) require two reviewers in most cases, so be sure to read the relevant OpenJDK group pages for advice or ask your sponsor.

+#. **Updating the PR**

+   You may need to change the code in response to review comments.
+To do this, simply commit new changes and push them onto the PR branch.
+The PR will be updated automatically.
+Multiple commits to the branch will be squashed into a single commit when the PR is eventually integrated.

+   If the set of files in the PR has changed, this may affect the groups that need to review the PR.
+Make sure to adjust the PR labels accordingly.

 #. **Merge the latest changes**

    If your PR is out for review for a longer time it's a good habit to pull from the target repository regularly to keep the change up to date.
 This will make it easier to review the change and it will help you find issues caused by other changes sooner.
+Typically this involves fetching changes from the master branch of the main JDK repo, merging them into your local branch, resolving conflicts if necessary, and then pushing these changes to the PR branch.
+Pushing additional commits and merges into the PR branch is fine; they will be squashed into a single commit when the PR is integrated.
+Avoid rebasing changes, and prefer merging instead.

    If there are upstream changes that might affect your change, it's likely a good idea to rerun relevant testing as well.
-The GHA testing that is done automatically by GitHub should only be seen as a smoke test that finds the most sever problems with your change.
-It's highly unlikely that it will test your actual change in any greater detail - or even run the code that you have changed in most cases.
+The GHA testing that's done automatically by GitHub should only be seen as a smoke test that finds the most sever problems with your change.
+It's highly unlikely that it will test your actual change in any greater detail - or even at all execute the code that you have changed in most cases.

 #. **Integrate your change**